yroc/css/README.md

 In a block formatting context, boxes are laid out one after the other, vertically, beginning at the top-left corner of their containing block (`001BFM.html`, `001BFM.css`).

 The vertical distance between two sibling boxes is determined by the `margin-top` and `margin-bottom` (`002BFM.html`, `002BFM.css`).

+Definition: Suppose, hypothetically, that the adjoining margins of two or more boxes (which might or might not be siblings) combine to form a single margin.
+Margins that combine in this way are said to <dfn>collapse</dfn>, and the resulting combined margin is called a <dfn>collapsed margin</dfn>.
+When two or more margins collapse, the resulting margin width is the maximum of the collapsing margins&rsquo;s widths.
+In the case of negative margins, the maximum of the absolute values of the negative adjoining margins is deducted from the maximum of the positive adjoining margins.
+If there are no positive margins, the maximum of the absolute values of the adjoining margins is deducted from zero. [&sect;8.3.1 Collapsing margins](https://www.w3.org/TR/CSS22/box.html#collapsing-margins)

+Vertical margins between adjacent boxes collapse (`003BFM.html`, `003BFM.css`).